arjshiv/metrics/README.md

-Button Full Stack Coding Challenge
+Coding Challenge
 ============================

-First solution to the Button Full Stack Coding Challenge by [Arjun Kannan][0]
+First solution to a Coding Challenge by [Arjun Kannan][0]

 Based on the gulp-angular stack scaffolded with the excellent [Gulp Angular generator][1] for [Yeoman][2]